OpenNTF/org.openntf.xsp.jakartaee/README.md

 This is useful to alter internal behaviors and optimizations.
 For example, setting Development there will cause the runtime to less-heavily cache page definitions.

+Because Faces classes and lifecycle registrations will often conflict with XPages elements, it's not possible to add extensions like [PrimeFaces](https://primefaces.org) as a normal JAR within the application.
+To work around this, you can put JARs in WebContent/WEB-INF/lib-jakarta - these will be loaded in the Faces class loader, but won't be present in the normal Java classpath of the NSF.
+Faces UI libraries placed here can be used inside XHTML files, though.

 ## MVC

 The [Jakarta MVC](https://jakarta.ee/specifications/mvc/2.0/) specification allows for action-based MVC using JAX-RS as the controller layer and (by default) JSP as the view layer.
 With this, you can annotate a JAX-RS resource or method with `@Controller`, perform setup actions, and then return the name of a page to render.
 For example: